Arusha (Tanzania) | Ngorongoro Conservation Area (Tanzania) | Serengeti National Park (Tanzania) | Tarangire National Park (Tanzania)

 Sit back and enjoy the views from above on a short flight between Serengeti National Park and Arusha.

 Settle in and scan the scenery from the comfort of your private vehicle between the airport and the hotel in Arusha.
-Here, have lunch, refresh, and wait for your departing flight.

 You will be met at your hotel and transferred to the airport at the end of your adventure.